DIY High Vacuum Feedthroughs

 First Standard Flange, Custom Feedthrough - 30 Pins KF40

 After the middling success of these feedthroughs and the need for higher vacuums, the next step was making feedthoughs with standardized vacuum flanges.
-The KF flange type was quickly settled on as ISO was too large and CF would be too costly with constant copper sealing ring expenditure.
+The KF flange type was settled on as ISO was generally too large and CF would be too costly with constant copper sealing ring expenditure.

 After the middling success of these feedthroughs and the need for higher vacuums, the next step was making feedthoughs with standardized vacuum flanges.
-The KF flange type was quickly settled on as ISO was too large and CF would be too costly with constant copper sealing ring expenditure.
+The KF flange type was settled on as ISO was generally too large and CF would be too costly with constant copper sealing ring expenditure.

 High-Voltage Insulated KF25 Feedthrough